 When you’re not sure, her advice is to talk to your advisors, “in particular, the ones who are very financially savvy and can walk you through a model or why you want to opt for one thing or another — because this decision benefits from specialized knowledge that shapes when to pursue one over the other.”

-If you’re interested in learning more about Mercury’s Venture Debt product, click here.
+Learn more about Mercury’s Venture Debt product.